chris-hamper/gatsby-blog/content/posts/2019-11-03---Using-MicroK8s-With-Private-ECR-Repositories.md

 tags:
   - "Kubernetes"
   - "MicroK8s"
-description: "Configuring a MicroK8s install to (almost) automatically connect with a private ECR repository for pulling images."
+description: "Wouldn't it be so convenient if MicroK8s always had pull access to all your private Docker image repositories automagically?
+Well, it's surprisingly simple.
+Here's how to make that happen!"
 ---
 MicroK8s is a great tool for working with Kubernetes on your local environment.
 Being built on Snap, it's easy to set up and manage, and very performant.
 I've found it to have fewer